Throwback uniform: Cricket

 In February 2005 at Eden Park, Auckland, Australia and New Zealand contested the very first Twenty20 cricket international match.
 Both teams appeared in retro 1980s-style tight-fitting One Day International uniforms without team names, numbers or sponsors' logos.
 The Australians wore their original "yellow and gold" whilst New Zealand were in "beige" inspired by the Beige Brigade sports fans.
 The game was played in a light-hearted manner with both teams sporting 1980s-style head bands, moustaches and hairstyles.

-Cycling

-When Lance Armstrong won his fifth Tour de France championship, in 2003, his U.S. Postal Service-sponsored team wore a special jersey sporting the old U.S. Mail logo from the 1970s for the final day of the race.
-This was not technically a throwback jersey, as the team itself did not exist in that era, and had only been affiliated with USPS since 1998.

 Ice hockey

-Throwbacks were first introduced in the National Hockey League in their 75th anniversary season of 1991–92.
-At the time, only the Original Six teams wore throwbacks, although they were also used in the All-Star game.

-While the NHL had long since replaced the heavy wool sweaters with more modern air-knit jerseys, the patterns for the 75th anniversary throwbacks were consistent with the original versions, with a few exceptions (as noted below).
-Player surnames were worn on the back of the throwback jerseys, even though this was not originally the case (the NHL did not require names on the jerseys until 1977).

-The Original Six teams' throwbacks included the following modifications: